imtiaza1/composite/README.md

 # 💼 Composite - Web Design Agency Website Clone

 ## 📝 Description
-**Composite** is a frontend project created as a clone of a random web design agency website.
-This project demonstrates frontend development skills by recreating the design and structure of an agency's website, showcasing services offered by a web design company, and providing information about the team, portfolio, and client testimonials.
+**Composite** is a frontend project that I created based on a web design agency template I found online.
+I recreated it from scratch for my learning experience.
+This project demonstrates frontend development skills by rebuilding the design and structure of a web design agency website, showcasing the services offered by a design company, and providing information about the team, portfolio, and client testimonials.

 Developed for learning purposes, **Composite** uses modern web development practices to build a responsive, user-friendly, and visually appealing website.
 The site also incorporates smooth scrolling animations powered by **GSAP** for a more engaging and interactive user experience.